 - Electricians and utility workers who routinely work around electrical currents.

-— Those who install electrical components without the proper training.
+- Those who install electrical components without proper training.

 - Those who primarily work outdoors, like farmers or migrant workers.

-— Anyone who remains outside when there is thunder and lightning.
+- Anyone who remains outside when there are thunder and lightning.

 Depending on how much current shocked a person and for how long, the damage could be minor or catastrophic.
 Electrical shocks may cause severe muscle contractions that proceed falls.
 The fall injuries alone can be life-threatening depending on the distance a worker falls.
 Other injuries can be disorientation, headaches, weakness, tingling or numbness and visible burns.